lit/lit.dev/packages/lit-dev-content/site/docs/tools/starter-kits.md

   order: 7
 ---

-The Lit Starter Kits are project templates for reusable Lit components that could be published for others to use.
+The Lit Starter Kits are project templates for reusable Lit components that can be published for others to use.

 To get started working on a component locally, you can use one of these starter projects: